From enquiry to final report

 • Customer sentiment and trust signals.

-• SWOT analysis and three priority actions.
+• Commercial meaning and practical priority actions.

 Not included